-Foot Locker leads the footrace to capture the biggest share of the global athletic footwear market.
+Foot Locker leads the footrace to capture the biggest retail share of the global athletic footwear market.
 It is a leading retailer of athletic shoes and apparel, with more than 3,380 specialty stores mostly in US malls, but also in 23 countries in North America and Europe, as well as in Australia, and New Zealand.
 Its 1,835-store namesake Foot Locker chain is the #1 seller of name-brand (NIKE) athletic footwear in the US.
 Other store brands include Lady Foot Locker, Kids Foot Locker, Footaction, Champs Sports, SIX:02, Runners Point, and Sidestep.
-Beyond its bricks-and-mortar business, Foot Locker markets sports gear through its direct-to-customer unit, which consists of catalog retailer Eastbay and Footlocker.com.
+Beyond its bricks-and-mortar business, Foot Locker markets sports gear through direct-to-customer units (catalog retailer Eastbay and Footlocker.com).

 Through its subsidiaries, Foot Locker operates in two reportable segments: Athletic Stores and Direct-to-Customers.
 The Athletic Stores segment, which generated 87% of Foot Locker's revenue in fiscal 2016 (ended January 31), is one of the world's largest athletic footwear and apparel retailers with banners Foot Locker, Lady Foot Locker, SIX:02 Kids Foot Locker, Champs Sports, Footaction, Runners Point and Sidestep.
 Some 64 of its shops were franchised in FY2016.
 The Direct-to-Customers segment (13% of revenue) includes Footlocker.com and other affiliates, including Eastbay, which sells to customers through websites, mobile devices, and catalogs.

 Overall, about 82% of the retailer's revenue came from footwear sales in FY2016 (up from 79% in FY2015), while the remainder came from apparel and accessories sales.